-In our derivation of evolution equation we don't assume Galilean invariance of FM, rather in our approach it follows itself from the obtained evolution equation, if the observer reference frame (RF) is regarded as the physical object with mass $\mu \to \infty$ \cite {May2}.
-For the transition to the relativistic covariant description the linearity of state evolution becomes the important criteria for the choice of consistent ansatz.
-If to demand also that $m$ density $w(\vec{r},t)$ is normalized and nonnegative in any RF, then for massive particle $m$ the simplest extension of FM state $|g\}$ is $4$-spinor $g_i(\vec{r},t); \,i=1,4$; its evolution is described by Dirac equation for spin-$\frac{1}{2}$, i. e. such particle is fermion.
+In our derivation of evolution equation we didn't assume Galilean invariance of FM, rather in our approach it follows from the obtained evolution equation if the reference frame (RF) is regarded as the physical object with mass $\mu \to \infty$ \cite {May2}.
+For the transition to relativistic FM from our ansatz its natural extension for complex scalar state $g$ is Klein-Gordon equation.
+Yet for such equation it's impossible to define $m$ probability density $w(\vec{r})$ which would be nonnegative for all free states \cite {Jauch}.
+As was noticed in sect. $3$, in principle, $m$ scalar state can be complex, quaternionic, octonionic, etc..
+We find that the minimal consistent $|g\}$ ansatz gives quaternion scalar $\xi(\vec{r})$, so that: